chrisgleissner/loom-webflux-benchmarks/README.md

 ### Background

-Both Spring WebFlux and Virtual Threads are alternative technologies to create Java web services that support a high number of concurrent users, mapping incoming requests to very few underlying operating system threads.
-This reduces the resource overhead incurred by dedicating a single operating system thread to reach user.
+Both Spring WebFlux and Virtual Threads are alternative technologies to create Java microservices that support a high number of concurrent users, mapping all incoming requests to very few shared operating system threads.
+This reduces the resource overhead incurred by dedicating a single operating system thread to each user.

 Spring WebFlux was first introduced in September 2017.
-Virtual Threads were first introduced as preview feature with Java 19 and have been fully rolled out with Java 21 in September 2023.
+Virtual Threads were first introduced as preview feature with Java 19 and were fully rolled out with Java 21 in September 2023.

 ### Features

-This project compares the latency and resource use of Spring WebFlux with Virtual Threads:
 * Fully automated and CLI-driven via `benchmark-all.sh`.
 * Test scenario support, see `test-scenario.csv`.
 * Produces single PNG plot using [Matplotlib](https://matplotlib.org/) for each scenario and approach (Loom or WebFlux), containing: